Sprint Cycle Featured Image

 No sprint is perfect, but that’s where continuous improvement comes in.
 Regular feedback loops, such as sprint review meetings and retrospectives, help your team identify what’s working and what needs to change.

-You can use ClickUp Docs, a collaborative virtual document, to write down the stakeholders’ suggestions, lessons learned, future plans regarding the developed product.
+You can use ClickUp Docs, a collaborative virtual document feature, to write down the stakeholders’ suggestions, lessons learned, future plans regarding the developed product.

 ClickUp Docs